jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

 (4) Subject to subsection (5), every person who commits an offence against subsection (3) is liable,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000, or to both; or
   (b) in the case of a body corporate, to a fine not exceeding $5,000.
-(5) Where— that person is liable to imprisonment for a term not exceeding 3 months or to a fine not exceeding $5,000, or to both.
+(5) Where—that person is liable to imprisonment for a term not exceeding 3 months or to a fine not exceeding $5,000, or to both.
   (a) a body corporate is convicted of an offence against subsection (3); and (b) under section 17(2), a person (being a director or person concerned in the management of that body corporate) is also guilty of that offence,—
 (6) Every notice issued under subsection (1A) is a regulation for the purposes of the Regulations (Disallowance) Act 1989, but is not a regulation for the purposes of the Acts and Regulations Publication Act 1989.